Madiao: Rules of the game

+Four players; one banker three others.

 Dealing

 Seating and the banker is decided through drawing the highest card, or by dice.
 The banker decides what the stakes are for the hand (it should be an even number so it can be split and within the margins agreed by consensus).
 The player to the banker's left shuffles then passes the deck to the banker's right who becomes the dealer.
 The dealer cuts and reveals a card.
 If the card is a 4 or 8, he or she deals first to themselves.
 If it's a 3 or 7, the banker is dealt first.
 If it's a 2 or 6, the shuffler is dealt first.
 If it's a 1, 5, 9, Zero Cash, Half Cash, Hundred Myriad, Thousand Myriad, or Myriad Myriad, the banker's opposite gets dealt first.
 Each player is dealt 8 cards counter-clockwise, first as a batch of four cards then singles.
 The remaining eight cards form the stock which is flipped to reveal the bottom card.